PeppeL-G/course-material/src/courses/web-development-advanced-concepts/project-work.md

 Verify that the code you have written so far works by starting the web application using the command `node app.js` in `/platform/web-application` and then visit [http://localhost:8080](http://localhost:8080) in a web browser and verify that you see the text *Hello, World*.
 If you do, then it works as it should, and you can stop running the web application.

 You just ran the web application as an ordinary program on your own computer.
 Let's try to run it in a container using Docker instead.
 To do that we need to tell Docker which environment our code needs to run, and how it should be started.
-To do that we need to put our code in an image that contains all this information, and then ask Docker to start running that image in a new container.
+To do that we need to put our code in a Docker image that contains all this information, and then ask Docker to start running that image in a new Docker container.

 To specify the environment in the image one usually inherit the environment from an existing image.
 The [Docker Hub](https://hub.docker.com) contains a collection of images we can use, and in our case we need an image with Node.js pre-installed.
 Node.js provides *official images* that comes with Node.js pre-installed, so try searching for `node` there and find a suitable image (e.g. `node:13.5.0`).
 Then create a file called `Dockerfile` in `/platform/web-application` that looks something like what shown in <FigureNumber /> below.